vikram7/english-hindi/README.md

 April 12, 2015
 - Redid navbar with Bootstrap custom defaults

+April 13, 2015
+- Added ability to post cards (by )

 ###Next Steps

-- Add ability to post cards
+- Style new card form
+- Deal with bad input in new card form
 - Transition for random word <-> random word
 - Custom transition for flipping flashcard?
 - Remove warnings around CSP directive